aarondcohen/id128/README.md

 ## Additional Factory Methods

 ### .generate({ node, time }) => id
 Return a new id instance.
-By default, the current time is generated on each call and the MAC address is used as the node.
-When the MAC address is unavailable, the node defaults to a random multicast address instead.
-Setting both `node` and `time` to `null` or `undefined` triggers the default behavior.
+Set any argument to `null` or `undefined` to trigger its default behavior.

-`time` can be given either as a `Date` object or Gregorian milliseconds (milliseconds since October 15th, 1582).
-For times prior to the Gregorian epoch or after approximately May 17, 10502, throws `InvalidEpoch`.
+`time` defaults to the current time.
+It can be given either as a `Date` object or Gregorian milliseconds (milliseconds since October 15th, 1582).
 Extra caution is required since setting a future time and subsequently calling `generate` guarantees usage of the hi-res counter and clock sequence.
-Time should only be manipulated manually in testing.
+Throw `InvalidEpoch` for times before the Gregorian epoch or after approximately May 17, 10502.
+This is provided mostly for unit tests.

+`node` defaults to the MAC address, or a random multicast address when the MAC address is unavilable.
+It can be given as an array of 6 bytes.

 ### .reset()
 Return the hi-res counter to its starting position and generate a new random